enkidevs/curriculum/Android/Fundamentals/drawables/what-is-vector-drawable.md

 Below are steps to create a vector drawable:

-Step 1: Ensure the code is in Gradle Scripts
+Step 1: Ensure the code is in Gradle Scripts.

 Below is a snippet of the code.

 ```